muhammad-awais-churahi/FullStack-Developer/README.md

 # FullStack-Developer
 This is my 1st repository<br>
-I find initially easy to it
+I find initially easy to it for learn